-Johnson, known as “EJ” by coworkers, is charged with grand theft embezzlement, among other charges, and an enhancement of prior felony conviction.
+The accused is charged with grand theft embezzlement, among other charges, and an enhancement of prior felony conviction.

 However, the Yolo County Deputy District Attorney presented two witnesses, one being the victim and the other being the investigating officer, in his support.

 The officer testified that during his investigation, he found a PayPal account being used to accept payment for services and inventory deliveries made by the company.
 Further investigation has revealed this PayPal account as the accused’s personal account, the officer said.

 The defense argued that the accused only put bikes in his van and not actually stole them, and the charges should be for a misdemeanor rather than a felony crime.